webscreens/screen-enumeration/security_and_privacy.md

 "Present" button.

-The following are some new display properties that would help the application better predict the optimal content layout given the available screen space:
+The following are some new display properties that would help the application better predict/persist the optimal layout for the available screen space:
 * Whether it is internal (built-in) or external
   * E.g. show speaker notes on the laptop's built-in display and show the presentation on the external display
-* Whether it is the primary display
+* Whether it is the primary display or a secondary display
   * E.g. show the speaker notes on the primary display and the presentation on a secondary display
 * Display scale factor
   * E.g. given two screens of the same size, render the presentation on the screen with the larger scale factor

-Another proposed new screen property is the display name string.
-This info would allow sites to present custom display selection UIs or show a descriptive preview of a button's action, like "Present to 'Display1'".
-These recognizable names would be useful for users to understand options or actions regarding the presentation of content in a multi-screen environment.

-There are other properties considered in the explainer, each offering potential value, but they might not be as widely applicable, and it may be more important to limit the set of exposed properties.

-* An identifier; useful for persisting window placements by display.
-The user agent could map sensitive EDIDs to indices
+* An identifier for the screen
+  * E.g. persist the user's preference to show slides on the screen with id 2
-* Whether the display supports touch interaction; useful for presenting touch-specific UI layouts
+* Whether the screen supports touch input
+  * E.g. put presenter controls on the display with touch support

+Other properties are considered in the explainer, but these have more limited potential value and are not being actively pursued.

 * Whether the display supports accelerometer info: useful for showing immersive controls (e.g. game steering wheel)
 * The dpi of the display (pixels per inch): useful for presenting content with